 Even with women achieving success beyond compare, we hear stories of an abandoned female child, of a woman burnt, of a woman who was ostracized because she could not give the family a male heir.

-We try to kill, maim and destroy a life, which is not yet born, so that another favorable life can be given birth to.
+We try to kill, maim and destroy a life, which is not yet born so that another favourable life can be given birth to.
 And yet we think that this act will give us what we desire for – moksha or salvation.
-It is alarming to even try and understand how an act of violence can lead to salvation.
+It is alarming to even try and understand how an act of violence can lead to salvation!

 Certain statistical data has been cited from the following sources: Abortion

-© Copyright Naaree.com All rights reserved.
+© Copyright Naaree.com

 Image credit: Suvarna Sable